 OH.
 THE.
 HORROR.
 Yes, we understand your fears completely when it comes to the FAFSA (aka.
-The Federal Application For Student Aid.)
+The Free Application For Federal Student Aid.)
 It’s one of those necessary evils when it comes to getting a federal grant, loan, or state grants for college tuition.
 The benefits can be so very helpful, but getting the application processed and accepted by both FAFSA and your college can be another story!

 However, with determination and a good bit of forethought you can take advantage of what the FAFSA has to offer.
 We’ve gathered a few pointers that will help you and your family navigate this process as smoothly as possible.